Undoubtedly the single biggest mistake most amateur golfers make is they neglect their putting.

 One side of the mat has a hole a little tighter than standard, perfect for judging pace and trying to repeatedly die the ball in at just the right velocity.

 The right-hand side has a line to help you practice short-to-medium length putts, as well as a reduced size hole (2.4” as opposed to 4.5”).

 If you’re looking for a putting green that will return your ball but also provides an extra challenge, it may well be worth forking out for this one.

-This list is by no means exhaustive, but covers the best of the putting aids on the market in 2021 and the main ones worth considering to improve things like alignment, stroke and pace.
+This list is by no means exhaustive, but covers the best of the putting aids on the market today and details the main ones worth considering to improve things like alignment, stroke and pace.

 Without doubt, putting is the greatest area of the golf game any amateur can reduce strokes from.